osmcode/osmium-tool/man/osmium-apply-changes.md

 :   Allow an existing output file to be overwritten.
 Normally **osmium** will
     refuse to write over an existing file.

+--fsync
+:   Call fsync after writing the output file to force the OS to flush buffers
+    to disk.

 -r, --remove-deleted
 :   Remove deleted objects from the output.
 If this is not set, deleted objects
     will be in the output with the visible flag set to false.